shakfu/pyhola/README.md

 ## Future Directions:

 - [ ] Wrap all of adaptagrms libs: after manually wrapping the core HOLA algorithm, there is an ongoing effort to use [binder](https://github.com/RosettaCommons/binder) (see below) to wrap the whole of the adaptagrams libs automatically.
 While a decent portion is wrapped, there are still a few errors which remain. (see `bind/remaining-errors.diff`)

-- [ ] Complete nanobind wrapper for a miminal binding.

 ## Binder Usage